abdelrahman22wanas/Basic-forks-and-C-Style-Development/README.md

 #  Process Management

 ## Overview
-This repository contains the code examples and explanations required by **Assignment 2** for the Operating Systems course (CSE233).
-The exercises follow Lab 5 and demonstrate:
+This repository contains the code examples and explanations required by for the Operating Systems course .
+The exercises follow  and demonstrate:
 - `fork()` and basic process creation
 - Background processes and job control (simple shell demo)
 - The role of the **linker** with a multi-file example